 Perpetual Inventory Method

-Estimates of capital stock and capital consumption are produced using the Perpetual Inventory Method.
+Underlying estimates of capital stock and capital consumption are produced using the Perpetual Inventory Method.
 Further details are available in the ‘Capital Stocks, Capital Consumption and Non-Financial Balance Sheets’ publication, which was last published on 2 August 2010.

 Table R1 accompanying this bulletin shows the revisions to the net rates of return made back to quarter one 2011.
 These revisions are consistent with the data published in the latest Quarterly National Accounts statistical bulletin quarter one 2011 on 28 March 2012.
 Revisions have been introduced from new information from the Quarterly Operating Profits Survey.